2020 Peoria Creo User Group

-Sponsored by Design Engine and The Department of Mechanical Engineering, Bradley University.
-Registration provided by Continuing Education, Bradley University.
-(Friday, May 3rd 2019)
+Sponsored by PTC, Design Engine & The Department of Mechanical Engineering at Bradley University.

 Bart Brejcha of Design Engine started out the event with a presentation featuring Creo 6, “What does Advanced Assemblies in Creo mean to you?” that was broadcast via Facebook Live Video on the PTC Creo page.
 This was a demonstration for making large assemblies easier to manage from Shrinkwrap to flexible components and a few other cool new functionality.
 Bart gives a quick tip in this YouTube clip for mastering what is hiding behind that “right-click button”.

 Hamed Yadzi and Eduardo Soto from Tech-30 presented on a couple topics.
 “How to create augmented reality experiences using Creo Illustrate & Vuforia Studio” & “MathCAD integration with Creo” , demonstration for reusing your existing CAD data to generate AR experiences in minutes.
 You can also find this presentation on the PTC Creo Facebook page.